uxai/data-partitioner/README.md

 # Data Partitioner
 A small project that allows you to divide up a string, list or tuple into even percentage, and return the specified segment or partition.

-**Note:**
-It currently doesn't handle inputting a percentage higher than 50% too well, if at all.
-I'm working on it :)
+> **Note:** It currently doesn't handle inputting a percentage higher than 50% too well, also working on a bug where percentages are not evenly divisible cause issues.

 ## Installation
 Simply clone from GitHub or Pypi with the following command: